MariBr05/MariBr05/README.md

 - 👋 Hi, I’m @MariBr05
 - 👀 I’m interested in sports, photography and coding ofc
-- 🌱 I’m currently learning java
+- 🌱 Love coding in C++, Python and Java!
 - 📫 How to reach me mariana.yukimi@gmail.com

 <!---